tbs-ualberta/TBS-Image-Processing-and-Control/image_processing/README.md

 **Note:** changing the `prompt` parameter will change what the image recognition model will detect.
 This can be utilized to detect multiple objects in the image.
 The `target` parameter should contain only **one** object phrase, and **must** be contained within the prompt.
 This allows for detection of multiple objects, however the program sends the information of only one target to the robot control algorithm.
 This allows for some flexibility if multiple different kinds of objects need to be detected in the future.

-## Mask Display Program (not yet implemented on Jetson)
+## Mask Display Program
+> [!NOTE]
+> This program is not yet implemented on the Jetson.

 [`mask_display_node.py`](image_processing/mask_display_node.py) receives the mask data and displays it using the OpenCV python package.
 It does this by overlaying each mask in green over the base RGB image.
 It then draws each centroid over those masks with accompanying text that describes the phrase (or object detected by the program) and the depth of the centroid and/or the average depth of the mask (in meters).
 This program also publishes the final image to a ROS topic, which is read by the image saving program for image saving.

+> [!NOTE]
-**Note:** the mask display program relies on data published by the processing program, so should only be run after the processing program has started.
+> The mask display program relies on data published by the processing program, so should only be run after the processing program has started.

 ## Control Demo Program